 - The drug may not be on the plan's List of Covered Drugs (Drug List), or it could have a requirement or restriction that you did not know about or do not think should apply to you.
-If you decide to get the drug, you may need to pay the full cost for it. - If you do not pay for the drug but think it should be covered, you can ask for a coverage decision (see Chapter 9, Section 6.4). - If you and your doctor think you need the drug right away, you can ask for a fast coverage decision (see Chapter 9, Section 6.4).

-Send us a copy of your receipt when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for the drug.
+If you decide to get the drug, you may need to pay the full cost for it. - If you do not pay for the drug but think it should be covered, you can ask for a coverage decision (refer to Chapter 9, Section E2). - o If you and your healthcare provider think you need the drug right away, you can ask for a fast coverage decision (refer to Chapter 9, Section E2). - Send us a copy of your receipt when you ask us to pay you back.
+In some situations, we may need to get more information from your healthcare provider in order to pay you back for the drug.